From Las Vegas

 There aren't a lot of choices regarding where to stay.
 An outpost motel is located at Stovepipe Wells Village, and there are nine non-reservable campgrounds in the area.
 A youth hostel with some private rooms is 60 miles from the monument in Tecopa.

-The Ranch at Furnace Creek.
+The Ranch at Death Valley.
 This is in the main lodging area and consists of comfortable motel rooms.
 Like the true oasis it is, the ranch is surrounded by tall date palms and greenery--an amazing and welcome sight after the desolate drive in.
 There are grassy expanses for kids to romp on (get a ground-level room for easy access).
 Amenities include a pool filled with continuously circulating spring water naturally heated to 84 degrees, two tennis courts, an 18-hole golf course, a stables, and a playground.

 Adjacent is a general store where you can purchase just about anything you might need or have forgotten--even a fashionable child's swimming suit in the middle of winter!
 The Borax Museum, with its display of interesting local mineral specimens, is also found here, as is an adjoining outdoor display of old mining equipment.
 Bike rentals are available nearby.